FAIRplus/the-fair-cookbook/content/recipes/applied-examples/ehden-ohdsi_matched.md

 ### Final result

-The final result of applying all these steps looks like this: an HTML (URL_TO_INSERT_RECORD-ABBREV_220 https://fairsharing.org/FAIRsharing.YugnuL)  page in the browser with JSON (URL_TO_INSERT_RECORD-ABBREV_219 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_221 https://fairsharing.org/FAIRsharing.8f9bbb)  metadata under the hood.
+The final result of applying all these steps looks like this: an HTML (URL_TO_INSERT_RECORD-ABBREV_115 https://fairsharing.org/FAIRsharing.YugnuL)  page in the browser with JSON (URL_TO_INSERT_RECORD-ABBREV_114 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_116 https://fairsharing.org/FAIRsharing.8f9bbb)  metadata under the hood.
-A screenshot of the HTML (URL_TO_INSERT_RECORD-ABBREV_222 https://fairsharing.org/FAIRsharing.YugnuL)  page is presented in {numref}`ehden-ohdsi-figure6`.
+A screenshot of the HTML (URL_TO_INSERT_RECORD-ABBREV_117 https://fairsharing.org/FAIRsharing.YugnuL)  page is presented in {numref}`ehden-ohdsi-figure6`.

 ````{dropdown}
 :open:
 ```{figure} ehden-ohdsi.md-figure6.png
 ---
 name: ehden-ohdsi-figure6
 alt: This screenshot shows the "study" view of the Hugo covid19 app, here the entry "covid19icarius" (https://covid19.ohdsi.app/study/covid19icarius/).
-The selected tab shows collapsed details sections, whereas the "JSON (URL_TO_INSERT_RECORD-ABBREV_223 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_225 https://fairsharing.org/FAIRsharing.8f9bbb) " tab would allow to see the corresponding JSON (URL_TO_INSERT_RECORD-ABBREV_224 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_226 https://fairsharing.org/FAIRsharing.8f9bbb)  for this record.
+The selected tab shows collapsed details sections, whereas the "JSON (URL_TO_INSERT_RECORD-ABBREV_118 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_120 https://fairsharing.org/FAIRsharing.8f9bbb) " tab would allow to see the corresponding JSON (URL_TO_INSERT_RECORD-ABBREV_119 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_121 https://fairsharing.org/FAIRsharing.8f9bbb)  for this record.
 ---
 This screenshot shows the "study" view of the Hugo covid19 app, here the entry "covid19icarius" (https://covid19.ohdsi.app/study/covid19icarius/).
-The selected tab shows collapsed details sections, whereas the "JSON (URL_TO_INSERT_RECORD-ABBREV_227 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_229 https://fairsharing.org/FAIRsharing.8f9bbb) " tab would allow to see the corresponding JSON (URL_TO_INSERT_RECORD-ABBREV_228 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_230 https://fairsharing.org/FAIRsharing.8f9bbb)  for this record.
+The selected tab shows collapsed details sections, whereas the "JSON (URL_TO_INSERT_RECORD-ABBREV_122 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_124 https://fairsharing.org/FAIRsharing.8f9bbb) " tab would allow to see the corresponding JSON (URL_TO_INSERT_RECORD-ABBREV_123 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_125 https://fairsharing.org/FAIRsharing.8f9bbb)  for this record.
 ```
 ````

-In the HTML (URL_TO_INSERT_RECORD-ABBREV_232 https://fairsharing.org/FAIRsharing.YugnuL)  page of the record, the HTML (URL_TO_INSERT_RECORD-ABBREV_233 https://fairsharing.org/FAIRsharing.YugnuL)  head element is augmented with a script element which embeds the same JSON (URL_TO_INSERT_RECORD-ABBREV_231 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_234 https://fairsharing.org/FAIRsharing.8f9bbb) informat (URL_TO_INSERT_TERM_235 https://fairsharing.org/search?recordType=model_and_format) ion payload and makes it available to search engines’ crawlers.
+In the HTML (URL_TO_INSERT_RECORD-ABBREV_127 https://fairsharing.org/FAIRsharing.YugnuL)  page of the record, the HTML (URL_TO_INSERT_RECORD-ABBREV_128 https://fairsharing.org/FAIRsharing.YugnuL)  head element is augmented with a script element which embeds the same JSON (URL_TO_INSERT_RECORD-ABBREV_126 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_129 https://fairsharing.org/FAIRsharing.8f9bbb) information payload and makes it available to search engines’ crawlers.

 Finally, with all this in place, one may now use the dedicated Google Dataset Search site to discover new covid-related datasets. {numref}`ehden-ohdsi-figure7` shows the ICARIUS dataset, which was highlighted in the previous sections,